ioO/bad-password-gen/README.md

 this script.
 The name bpwgen means _bad password generator_ and it refers to [pwgen][1] which is a great tool to generate strong password.

+## Usage

+This script works with python 3 and python 2.

+    >python bpwgen.py 10

 ## Licence

         DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE